learn-co-curriculum/angular-component-method-readme/README.md

 ## component()

+We use components every day - be it a dropdown box, a login form or a navigation bar.
+Components are awesome - much like directives, they're reusable, isolated pieces of functionality that we can use again and again.
+Other frameworks provide similar abilities - in fact the whole of React is based off of components - nothing else!

 Instead of passing through a function to our `component` method (like what we do with the `directive` method), we pass through an object instead.
 This is really similar to the object we return in our directives.

 For example: